1. HOME

 We reached a spring and rested there for a while.
 According to our guide, it is safe to drink the water flowing through it.
 At first, we were hesitant to follow his advice, but out of desperation, we drank the water (Fortunately, we are still doing fine!).

-We were very tired, but we have to continue.
+We were very tired, but we had to continue.
 Our main goal was to reach a carinderia in between the barangay hall and from where we were.
-We were very hungry and all we can think of were food, water, and shade.
+We were very hungry and all we could think of were food, water, and shade.

 Finally, we were able to reach the carinderia.
 It was like a Michelin-starred restaurant for us.
 Everything tasted very good, even the water.
 It helped us recharge before proceeding to our final trek going to the Barangay Hall.